George Floyd (American football): Professional career

-The New York Jets selected Floyd in the fourth round of the 1982 NFL Draft, with the 107th overall selection.
+The New York Jets selected Floyd in the fourth round of the 1982 NFL draft with the 107th overall selection.
 Floyd signed a contract with the Jets in June 1982.
-John Rowe of The Record described Floyd as a "hard hitter" in July.
 In Jets training camp, Floyd was the third-string free safety, behind starter Darrol Ray and Jesse Johnson, and competed for a spot as a kick returner with Kurt Sohn, Lonell Phea, and Kolas Elion.
-Floyd appeared at both safety spots (both free safety and strong safety).
-Bill Verigan of the New York Daily News projected "only a very few, perhaps three or four" of the Jets' new players to make the team.
+Floyd appeared at both safety spots (free safety and strong safety).
+Bill Verigan of the New York Daily News projected "only a very few, perhaps three or four" of the Jets new players to make the team.
 Floyd made the team after final cuts.

 During the 1982 NFL strike, Floyd worked out at EKU; when he returned to New York, he worked in construction, installing windows in skyscrapers.
 Floyd appeared in ten games for the 1982 New York Jets, including three playoff games, as the Jets finished the shortened regular season with a 6–3 record and lost in the AFC Championship Game to the Miami Dolphins 14–0.
-According to Pete Reinwald of TTT, Floyd saw "limited action" over the season on special teams and as a backup safety.
+According to Pete Reinwald of the Tribune, Floyd saw limited action over the season on special teams and as a backup safety.

 Prior to the 1983 season, Floyd tried out for punt returner along with Kirk Springs and Davlin Mullen.
-On August 12, Filip Bondy of the New York Daily News stated Floyd had the defensive backfield reserve spot "wrapped up".
 During the preseason, Floyd moved from safety to cornerback, and averaged 15.2 yards per return as a punt returner and 30.2 yards per return as a kickoff returner, with one interception.
 In a preseason game against the New Orleans Saints, Floyd suffered a sprained knee on a kickoff return he fumbled.
 The Jets placed Floyd on their injured reserve list (IRL), and Floyd missed the entire 1983 season.

 Floyd was placed on the IRL again before the 1984 season with a hyperextended knee that bothered him intermittently throughout the preseason.
-He was activated from the IRL in late October, and became a starter in early November for injured right cornerback Russell Carter.
+He was activated from the IRL in late October and became a starter in early November for injured right cornerback Russell Carter.
 Paul Needell of the New York Daily News described Floyd as the fifth-best corner on the Jets by the time he was a starter, and Rowe described Floyd and Mullen as the Achilles' heel of the Jets defense on November 19.

 Over the course of the 1984 season, Floyd started two games for the Jets and appeared in eight as the team finished with a 7–9 record and missed the playoffs.
 In the 1985 preseason, Floyd re-injured his knee and was placed on the IRL.
-The Jets waived Floyd in October 1985, after which Floyd retired.
+The Jets waived Floyd in October 1985 (an NFL process in which a team releases a player and makes him available to all other NFL teams), after which he retired.
 When he played in the NFL, Floyd stood at 5 ft 11 in and weighed 190 lb.